end3r/100-days-of-code/README.md

 **Time spent**: 5h

-**Today's Progress**: Hex Counter: dragging reimplemented from scratch (and working), fixing fonts and texts.
+**Today's Progress**: NSHex Counter: dragging reimplemented from scratch (and working), fixing fonts and texts.

 **Thoughts:** Phew, at least that's kind of covered.